 Trains from Gare du Nord to Pontoise run twice an hour, stopping at St Ouen l’Aumône 38 minutes later.
 Trains from Eragny-Neuville to St Lazare run two to three times an hour, taking 35 minutes.

-Here is the full text of the article which appeared in Bonjour Parison 27 November 2020
+Here is the full text of the article which was first published in Bonjour Parison 27 November 2020

 Discovering the River Yerres: mills, menhirs and the Maison Caillebotte